Agree to Try

 Transparency and accountability go both ways, from leadership to team members and back, throughout the organization.

-You want a thin thread of agreement, right up the management chain.
-Just like our Tracer Bullet approach to thin, vertical slices of code, this is like a management tracer bullet.
+You need a thin thread of agreement, right up the management chain.
+Just like the TracerBullets approach to thin, vertical slices of code, this forms a sort of management “tracer bullet.”

-You need at least one champion in the executive leadership to Agree To Try, so that you can help foster and improve executive involvement.
+You need at least one champion in the executive leadership to Agree To Try, so you can help foster and improve executive involvement.

-Many people, especially outside of the development team, might react negatively to any mention of change whatsoever—especially a change that tosses out the familiar comfort of a known Plan with firm dates and deliverables.
+Many people, especially outside of the development team, react negatively to any mention of change whatsoever—especially a change that tosses out the familiar comfort of a known Plan with firm dates and deliverables.